-The configuration of the restaurant was conceptualized as a theatre – the kitchen pass as a stage ablaze with action, a long chef’s table as front row, the ubiquitous fours forming the stalls, flanked either side by the more intimate gallery and conservatory- a robust backstage experience leads to the bejeweled dressing rooms below the dining room.
+The kitchen pass as a stage ablaze with action, a long chef’s table as front row, the ubiquitous fours forming the stalls, flanked either side by the more intimate gallery and conservatory- a robust backstage experience leads to the bejeweled dressing rooms below the dining room.

 2011 Best Awards : Silver